s1mbi0se/docs-sistema-mercado-topografico/docs/app/development/component-testing.md

 })
 ```

-{% hint style="danger" %}
+!!! danger
     Run the component test every time you finish it.
 Don't wait to finish all the component tests to do this.
-{% endhint %}

 ![Image title](../../files/image (34).png)